 Ease of Use

 Alternatively, the Skip Hop Owl has almost every feature a parent might want, including a nightlight you can dim, a ceiling projector with stars, lullabies, nature sounds, and timers.
-However, during testing, compared to the competition, we felt this option didn't do anything very well.
+However, compared to the competition during testing, we felt this option didn't do anything very well.
 The sounds are sub-par, and the ceiling projection isn't strong enough to show more than fuzzy light blobs on the ceiling and walls.

 The V-Tech Myla Monkey is a favorite with multiple features.
-This cute little monkey comes with a nightlight and has various sound options with timers and two attachment methods to keep it nearby.
+This cute little monkey comes with a nightlight and has various sound options, timers, and two attachment methods to keep it nearby.
 The sounds are relatively good, and we like that it is rechargeable, so you don't need to purchase batteries or keep them on hand continuously.
-We also like the features of the Letsfit White Noise Machine.
-This straightforward model might look boring compared to a monkey (that is stiff competition), but it offers more sounds, including lullabies and the best rainstorm we've ever heard outside of a real rainstorm.
-It also has a nightlight and timers and comes with a wall plug, something not included with all competitors.
-Overall, we think it has truly useful features.
-While it doesn't offer a light show, you can find that in a separate product that focuses on making projections well instead of trying to do everything and failing.

 — Wendy Schmitz